sands-lab/colext/README.md

 ### Connect to CoLExT server:
 1. Share a public SSH key to your CoLExT contact point
 1. [Install ZeroTier](https://www.zerotier.com/download/).
 1. Share your ZeroTier device ID with your CoLExT contact point.
-The ID is displayed at instalation and can be retrieved later with:
+The ID is displayed at installation and can be retrieved later with:
     ```
     sudo zerotier-cli info | awk '{print $3}'
     ```
-1. Add SSH config:
+1. Add SSH config.
+Note you need to replace the username:
     ```
     # Add to ~/.ssh/config
     Host colext
+        Username <your_username>
         Hostname 10.244.96.246
-        ForwardAgent yes
+        ForwardAgent yes # Required to use local SSH keys in CoLExT
     ```
-1. (Optional) Add the CoLExT server to the hosts file:
+1. Add the CoLExT server to your hosts file.
     ```
     # Add to /etc/hosts
     10.244.96.246 colext